google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 We've gone over the major implementation steps.

-1. Create an API to send subscriptions from our web page to our back-end so it can save them in a database.
+1. Create an API to send subscriptions from our web page to our backend so it can save them in a database.
 1. Created an API to trigger sending push messages (in this case an API called from the pretend admin panel).